tonyrog/varp/doc/api.md

 ```

 Vector bcp.

 If __single_level__ is __false__ (default) then each
 literal xi in x1...xn xi is used as decision followed
-by a bcp. if xi is not last then the level is pushed.
+by a bcp. if bcp generates a conflict then __false__ is returned,
-If bcp return true then list x1...xn is checked for
+If xj in xi+1...xn is inconsistent then (j,xj) is returned.
-"premature" inconsistiency and (i,xi) is returned.
-Otherwise the
+else if xi is not last then the level is pushed and xi+1 is
-return value is the value of the last bcp.
+processed.

-If __single_level__ is __true__ then each literal xi, in x1...xn,
+If __single_level__ is __true__ then all literals xi in x1...xn,
-is bound, followed by a bcp. if bind of xi is contradictory then
+are assigned, followed by a bcp. if assignment of xi is inconsistent
-(i, xi) is returned otherwise the return value of bcp is returned.
+then (i, xi) is returned, otherwise the return value of bcp is returned.

 ``` python